Indonesia Photo Workshops logo

 All amounts are in Indonesian Rupiah and are per person.

 To confirm your place on this workshop we require a deposit payment of 50% of the total fee.
 Balance of the workshop fee is due on 14 May 2026.
-Payments may be made by internet bank transfer or international bank transfer.
+Payments may be made by internet or international bank transfer.
+We also accept Visa, Mastercard, and American Express payments (+3% card fee).

 What's Included